satvikxbansal/Spotter--Mediapipe-/README.md

 That means Spotter should know what the user is trying to do, what the camera can see, whether the rep was clean, when form starts breaking down, what kind of workout makes sense next, and how to explain all of that in simple language.

 This repository is the SwiftUI + MediaPipe version of Spotter.
-It has moved beyond the original camera demo and is now becoming a local-first training product with onboarding, free camera analysis, generated plans, a raw dashboard, editable workout previews, and the first bridge into planned workout sessions.
+It has moved beyond the original camera demo and is now a local-first training product with onboarding, calibration, free camera analysis, Quick Start plans, generated plans, editable workout previews, planned workout sessions, rest flow, workout summaries, and local history.

 ## Current Product State

 The latest code includes:

-- A SwiftUI iOS app shell with local onboarding.
+- A SwiftUI iOS app shell with local onboarding and calibration.
 - A 47-exercise tracking library.
 - MediaPipe pose detection with 2D and 3D body landmarks.
 - A live camera trainer with skeleton overlay, rep counting, form scoring, cues, haptics, voice, motivation, hand gestures, and optional face/exertion analysis.